Kristina01111000/Drws_site/README.md

 -
 for 11/9

-- Someof theimages on the slides aren’t showing up all the time
+- Someof theimages on the slides aren’t showing up all the time this is still happening, clearing the cache didn't work
 - Remove the quick minute caption